3dem/emhub/docs/developer_guide/workers.rst

 touch on different aspects of the system architecture.

-Implementing a basic OTF worker
+Launching a basic OTF worker
 -------------------------------

 In this example, we will implement a simple EMhub worker that will launch a